 - This is a specially designed tour to take you to the heart of Bhutan and Tibet with time also spent in Nepal. - We have created an itinerary with an excellent balance of sightseeing, travel and time to relax. - We have included time at a festival in Bhutan a highlight of any visit to the Thunder Dragon Kingdom. - With over 30 years experience of the Himalaya we are the UK's leading operator taking people to Bhutan and Tibet. - Your tour will be led by professional, English-speaking guides who will be delighted to share their expert knowledge of the history, culture and nature of their home country. - We have been pioneering holidays in Bhutan for over 30 years.
 Our M.D.
 Steve Berry, is one of the leading authorities on Bhutan in the travel industry and has writing two books about his experiences in the Thunder Dragon Kingdom. - Many members of the Mountain Kingdoms team have first-hand experience of the Himalaya and would be very happy to answer any questions you may have about this holiday. - Our maximum group size is 12 for this trip.
-This provides for a genuine small group travel experience and helps reduce the negative aspects associated with larger tour groups. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
-Please contact our Flights Manager, April, for flight options, quotes and further information. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities in both Bhutan and Nepal.
+This provides for a genuine small group travel experience and helps reduce the negative aspects associated with larger tour groups. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+Please contact our Flights team for flight options, quotes and further information. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities in both Bhutan and Nepal.